bmcguir2/simulate_lte/readme.txt

 > clear_line('x')

-Finally, if you want to save a simulation to an output ascii file output_file, you can do that.
+If you want to save a simulation to an output ascii file output_file, you can do that.
 Use 'current' for the active simulation, 'sum' for the summation, or the name of the stored simulation for y:

 > write_spectrum('y','output_file')

+You can check the value of Q that the program has calculated at a given temperature x:

+> check_Q(x)

+If you want to see detailed information on the lines present in your data, you can have them printed to the terminal:

+> print_lines(mol='name',thres=x)

+If you give no arguments, then by default it prints all lines above 1 mK in the current simulation.
+You can specify a name (mol='methanol') for example that corresponds to a name in your stored simulations to access that directly.
+You can also specify a new threshold value in K to cut off at.
+Note that this process requires re-simulating, and so may take time if the simulation took a while the first time.

 That's it!
 If you find any issues, please let me know.